-- Aggressive pecking – not cute, it hurts.
+- Aggressive pecking – not cute.
+It hurts.
 Do not tolerate even at the chick stage.

-Watch for the ‘Moves’
+Watch for the ‘Moves’ in an Aggressive Rooster

-He will lower his head while looking at you, he may start a little rooster dance – attack is imminent, be ready.
+He will lower his head while looking at you; he may start a little rooster dance – attack is imminent, be ready.

 The silent stealthy running up behind you, stopping and staring at you.

-Ideas on training roosters are many, some good and bad and plenty of dubious ideas abound on the internet.
+Ideas on training roosters are many, some good and bad, and plenty of dubious ideas abound on the internet.